-- i) the membership you built up before 1 April 2014 in the final salary scheme will continue to count as final salary membership.
-This membership will be linked to your active pension account and when you leave your new employment in the future your final pay in that employment will be used to work out your final salary benefits for your pre 1 April 2014 membership. - ii) the amount of pension you have built up in the career average scheme from 1 April 2014 would transfer over to your new active pension account.
+- i) the membership you built up before 1 April 2014 in the final salary scheme will no longer count as final salary membership.
+Instead the value of benefits built up before 1 April 2014 in the final salary scheme will buy an amount of earned pension in the career average scheme which will be added into your new active pension account. - ii) the amount of pension you have built up in the career average scheme from 1 April 2014 would transfer over to your new active pension account.